koulritesh98/tkinterApp/README.md

 ```bash
 git push heroku master
 ```
-# tkinterApp has to get some app up and running in docker conatiner
+# tkinterApp has to get the app up and running in docker container with the information provided.